-The most recognizable and common colobomas affect the iris and cause your pupil to have a keyhole shape.
+The most recognizable and common colobomas affect your iris (the colored part of your eye) and cause your pupil (the dark center of your eye) to have a keyhole shape.
 But there are many types of colobomas, most of which you can’t see externally (on the outside).

 Some colobomas cause no symptoms, but others can have serious impacts on your child’s vision.
 What symptoms they’ll have depends on where in their eye the coloboma developed and which kind of tissue they’re missing.

 Your healthcare provider might be able to diagnose a coloboma when your baby is born.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy